AztecProtocol/aztec-packages/yellow-paper/docs/contracts/da.md

 Espresso is not yet live, so the following section is very much in the air, it might be that the practical numbers will change when it is live.

 > My knowledge of hotshot is limited here.
-So keeping my commentary limited until better educated here.
+So keeping my commentary likewise limited until more educated in this matter.

 From their [benchmarks](https://docs.espressosys.com/sequencer/releases/doppio-testnet-release/benchmarks), seems like 25-30MB/s is their throughput with small commitees of 10 nodes depending on the full size of the node-set.

-While the committee is small, seems like the they can keep it honest through the other nodes.
-But seems like the nodes active here might need a lot of bandwidth to handle both DA Proposals and VID chunks.
+While the committee is small, it seems like they can ensure honesty through the other nodes.
+But the nodes active here might need a lot of bandwidth to handle both DA Proposals and VID chunks.

-It is not fully clear how often it would be relayed to the hotshot contract for consumption by our rollup, but the team says it should be frequent.
-Cost seems to be ~400K gas.
+It is not fully clear how often blocks would be relayed to the hotshot contract for consumption by our rollup, but the team says it should be frequent.
+Cost is estimated to be ~400K gas.

 ## Aztec Specific Data

 As part of figuring out the data throughput requirements, we need to know what data we need to publish.
 In Aztec we have a bunch of data with varying importance; some being important to **everyone** and some being important to **someone**.

-The things that are important to **everyone** is the things that we have directly in state, meaning the:
+The things that are important to **everyone** are the things that we have directly in state, meaning the:
 - leaves of the note hash tree
 - nullifiers
 - public state leafs